DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ## Data input 3:  APIs

 APIs are "application program interfaces".
 That's a mouthful.
 A dataset with an API allows access through some method other than a spreadsheet.
 The API is the set of rules for accessing the data.
 The bad news is the jargon.
 The good news is that people have written easy-to-use code to access the APIs.
-We don't need to understand the API, we just use the code and say thank you.
+We don't need to understand the API, we just use the code -- and say thank you!

 The Pandas package has what they call a set of [Remote Data Access tools](http://pandas.pydata.org/pandas-docs/stable/remote_data.html).
 They break now and then, typically when the underlying data changes, but when they work they're great.
 This part of Pandas is undergoing a transition, but for now this is how it works.